-Unfortunately not like most things there is a big difference and this is where due diligence comes in to ensure you get what you need and are happy with your first aid training purchase.
+Unfortunately, unlike most things, there is a significant difference, and this is where due diligence comes into play to ensure you get what you need and are satisfied with your first aid training purchase.

 - Are they registered with an awarding organisation?